WOLKE7 self-service farm store and milking house

 In order to optimize the workflow of the daily stable work and to provide an appealing and transparent sales area with a view of the farm, the family decided to expand their historic heritage farm ensemble with a one-story wooden building, deliberately moving with the times.

-In the appealing self-service farm store, with organic products from all over Austria, visitors get a glimpse of the attached new milking house, where the 120 Eisl sheep, depending on the season, up to 2x daily.
+In the attractive self-service farm shop, with organic products from all over Austria, visitors get insight into the adjoining new milking house, where the 120 Eisl sheep are milked up to twice daily, depending on the season.
 Carousel ride.

 All surrounded by wood – for the benefit of man and beast.